bigandtallrecords/motionmaker/README.md

 ## Installation

-1. Download the latest release zip file from the [releases](https://github.com/yourusername/motion-maker/releases) section.
+1. Download the latest zip file.
 2. In Blender, go to `Edit > Preferences > Add-ons > Install`.
 3. Select the downloaded zip file and click `Install Add-on`.
 4. Enable the addon in the preferences.